Verified by Psychology Today

 Understand the psychology of how we behave at Christmas.

-A desire to belong influences the frequency of viewing, liking images and posting images on Instagram.
+A desire to belong influences the frequency of viewing, liking, and posting images on Instagram.
+But does it have a positive or negative effect on our well-being?

 Twenty percent of men admit to opening their partner's phones at night while their partner sleeps.